scipp/scipp/doc/type-erased-prototype.md

   Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.
 - Investigate `EventList` replacement.
 - Investigate MPI integration.
+- View or similar to support histogram access to `EventList` with on-the-fly binning.